11 E-Commerce Challenges and How to Overcome Them

 • Build online communities: Creating online communities is another technique e-commerce businesses use to grow their customer base.
 You can interact with your consumers and create an active audience by arranging forums and social media groups.

-8. Website optimization
+8. Website optimization and mobile experience

 • Analyze page load speeds: To find and address problems that are holding down your e-commerce website, use tools like Google's PageSpeed Insights.